codeforamerica/document-transfer-service/README.md

 installations.
 The required version of Ruby is defined in the [`.ruby-version`][ruby-version] file.

 You will also need a database for the service to store data.
-The service is designed to work with a PostgreSQL database.
-You can configure the database using the `DATABASE_URL` environment variable.
-The `sample.env` file assumes you can connect to a database at `localhost:5432`.
-You can update this in your `.env` file.
+Please review the [database documentation][database] for more information on how to configure the service to connect to your database before proceeding.

 With ruby installed and the database configured, install gem dependencies and set up the database with the following: